Sy siblings

-The Sy siblings are a group of six Chinese Filipino businesspeople who are children of Henry Sy Sr. and Felicidad Tan.
-Recognized as belonging to the richest family in the Philippines, they as collective have often been noted by Forbes to be the richest in terms of net worth since Henry Sy Sr's death in 2019 until 2024.
-Each six siblings are U.S. dollar billionaires in their own right as of 2025, also according to Forbes.
+The Sy siblings are a group of six Filipino-Chinese businesspeople who are children of Henry Sy Sr. and Felicidad Tan.
+Recognized as belonging to the richest family in the Philippines, they as collective have often been noted by Forbes magazine to be the richest in terms of net worth since Henry Sy Sr's death in 2019 until 2024.
+Each of the six siblings are U.S. dollar billionaires in their own right as of 2025 and are among the 15 wealthiest Filipino individuals, according to Forbes.

 Early lives

 The Sy siblings are children of Henry Sy Sr. and Felicidad Tan.
 Henry Sr., a migrant from Fukien, China (now Fujian, P.R.
 China) is known for his role in developing the SM Supermalls brand from a shoe store which opened in Carriedo, Manila in 1958.
 The siblings were born within the first nine years of marriage of Herny Sy and Felicia Tan – Teresita (1950), Elizabeth (1952), Henry Jr. (1953), Hans (1955), Herbert (1956), and Harley (1959).

 Henry Sr. starts training the Sy siblings in the family business when they reach 13-years old.
 They are often given tours in SM stores during the weekends and are given menial tasks.
 Hans Sy recalled working as a trash can cleaner, cash clerk and sales clerk within the family business.

-Teresita attended the Assumption College. while her younger sister Elizabeth graduated from Maryknoll College (now Miriam College).
+Teresita attended the Assumption College while her younger sister Elizabeth graduated from Maryknoll College (now Miriam College).
 All four brothers attended the De La Salle University.